Just so FRUSTRATING!! Cutting tall heavy grass, especially if it’s wet, will keep you busy clearing the chute all day.

 To help prevent clogging, three options are common:

-Option 1 – Quick fix is spray the deck with WD40, it does help but it won’t last.
+Option 1 – Quick fix is to spray the deck with WD40, it does help but it won’t last.

 Option 2 – Spray deck with DuPont Teflon coating.